Ingemark/pbxis/README.md

 * can issue commands to Asterisk, such as originating a call or managing agent status;

-* robust to connection failures: automatically reconnects and restores the tracked state;
+* robust to AMI connection failures: automatically reconnects and restores the tracked state;

 * robust to client connection failures: keeps enqueueing events for a configured period within which a client can reconnect and continue receiving events with no loss;